Raku ware: Western raku

 Bernard Leach is credited with bringing Raku to the west.
-In 1911 he attended a garden party in Tokyo which included a traditional tea ceremony and Raku firing.
+In 1911 he attended a party where he witnessed raku firing.
 This was his first experience of ceramics.
-Although he continued to experiment with Raku firing for a few years following his return to England in 1920 - the technique was largely forgotten after the 1930s.
+Although he continued to experiment with raku firing for a few years following his return to England in 1920, the technique was largely forgotten after the 1930s.

 Raku became popular with American potters in the late 1950s with the help of Paul Soldner.
 Americans kept the general firing process, that is, heating the pottery quickly to high temperatures and cooling it quickly, but continued to form their own unique style of raku.

 Raku's unpredictable results and intense color attracts modern potters.
 These patterns and color result from the harsh cooling process and the amount of oxygen that is allowed to reach the pottery.
 Depending on what effect the artist wants, the pottery is either instantly cooled in water, cooled slowly in the open air, or placed in a barrel filled with combustible material, such as newspaper, covered, and allowed to smoke.
 Water immediately cools the pottery, stopping the chemical reactions of the glaze and fixing the colors.
-The combustible material results in smoke, which stains the unglazed portions of the pottery black.
-The amount of oxygen that is allowed during the firing and cooling process affects the resulting color of the glaze and the amount of crackle.
+The combustible material produces smoke, which stains the unglazed portions of the pottery black.
+The amount of oxygen that is allowed during the firing and cooling process affects the color of the resultant glaze and the amount of crackle.

-Unlike traditional Japanese raku, which is mainly hand built bowls of modest design, western raku tends to be vibrant in color, and comes in many shapes and sizes.
-Western raku can be anything from an elegant vase, to an eccentric abstract sculpture.
+Unlike traditional Japanese raku, which is mainly hand-built bowls of modest design, western raku tends to be vibrant in color, and comes in many shapes and sizes.
+Western raku can be anything from an elegant vase to an eccentric abstract sculpture.
 Although some do hand build, most western potters use throwing wheels while creating their raku piece.
-Western culture has even created a new sub branch of raku called horse hair raku.
-These pieces are often white with squiggly black lines and smoke-like smudges.
+Western culture has even created a new sub-branch of raku called horse hair raku, pieces that are often white with squiggly black lines and smoke-like smudges.
 These effects are created by placing horse hair, feathers, or even sugar on the pottery as it is removed from the kiln and still extremely hot.

-Amongst some of the western raku artists include: the French ceramist Claude Champy, who received the Suntory Museum Grand Prix; Jane Malvisi, a British artist making raku figurines, Alicja Buławka-Fankidejska at the Academy of Fine Arts in Gdańsk; artist Eva Díaz Torres introduced the practice to Uruguay.
+Western raku artists include the French ceramist Claude Champy, who received the Suntory Museum Grand Prix; Jane Malvisi, a British artist making raku figurines, Alicja Buławka-Fankidejska at the Academy of Fine Arts in Gdańsk; artist Eva Díaz Torres introduced the practice to Uruguay.